Scifabric/pybossa/doc/user/create-application-tutorial.rst

 In general, users will like to have some feedback when accessing for the very first time your application.
-Usually, the overview page of your application will not be enought, so you can actually build a tutorial (a web page) that will explain to the volunteer how he can participate in the application.
+Usually, the overview page of your application will not be enough, so you can actually build a tutorial (a web page) that will explain to the volunteer how he can participate in the application.

 PyBossa will detect if the user is accessing for the very first time your